Let's plan!

 7. Normandy Terroir: cider, Camembert, oysters & Calvados

-Taste Normandy’s “four Cs”: Camembert (AOP, traditionally from raw milk), cider from Pays d’Auge orchards, briny coquilles Saint-Jacques and oysters, and Calvados—apple (and pear) brandy aged in oak, with distinct AOC appellations.
+Taste Normandy’s “four Cs”: Camembert made traditionally from raw milk, cider from Pays d’Auge orchards, briny oysters and scallops, and Calvados—apple and pear brandy aged in oak, with distinct AOC appellations.

 Beaurouge tip: we string tastings along hedge-lined lanes: a family cidery, an affineur for AOP cheeses, then sunset oysters on the coast.